pandalone/pandalone/CONTRIBUTING.rst

     ..
-Tip:: You can enter just: ``python setup.py test_all`` instead of the above cmd-line since it has been *aliased* in the :file:`setup.cfg` file.
+Tip:: You can enter just: ``python setup.py test_all`` instead of the above cmd-line since it has been *aliased* in the `setup.cfg` file.
         Check this file for more example commands to use during development.

-4. To see the rendered results of the documents, issue the following commands and read the result html at :file:`build/sphinx/html/index.html`:
+4. To see the rendered results of the documents, issue the following commands and read the result html at `build/sphinx/html/index.html`:

     .. code-block:: console